What happens if I fail to repay the overpayment?

 null What happens if I fail to repay the overpayment?

-Future UI benefits, whether in Kansas or out of state, can and may be reduced by amounts to repay (off-set) your overpayment obligations.
-Also, if your overpayment involved fraud, 100 percent of your future UI benefits may be applied to repay your UI overpayment.
+KDOL may pursue more than one overpayment recovery method at any time.
+Whether in Kansas or out of state, future UI benefits may be reduced to repay the claimant's overpayment obligations.
+If the overpayment involved fraud, 100 percent of their future UI benefits may be applied to repay the UI overpayment.

-The United States Treasury Offset Program (TOP) provides that under specified conditions, KDOL may obtain all or part of your federal tax refund or other federal payments to be applied to their overpayment obligations.
+The United States Treasury Offset Program (TOP) provides that under specified conditions, KDOL may obtain all or part of an individual’s federal tax refund or other federal payments to be applied to their overpayment obligations.
 Therefore, maintaining a zero Overpayment Account balance is in the claimant's best interest.